Open House Festival

 The hospital governors purchased the Monks Orchard Estate in the 1920s.
 Previously owned by the wealthy Loyd family, the land had been vacant for some years.
 The original buildings were largely demolished, but some of the estate walls and formal gardens remain.

-Alexandra House (opposite the chapel) was originally the Nurses’ Home.
+Alexandra House (opposite the chapel) was originally nurses’ accommodation.
 Until the early 1990s, unmarried nurses lived onsite.
 The shift away from residential accommodation for staff is one of the major changes in hospital life in the 20th century.

-In 2015, a new Museum of the Mind will open in the main administration block of the hospital.
-Run by the Bethlem Art and History Collections Trust, the museum will provide a leading community information and learning resource for the history of mental health care and treatment.
+In 2015, Bethlem Museum of the Mind and Bethlem Gallery relocted in the main administration block of the hospital, the Museum providing a leading community information and learning resource for the history of mental health care and treatment, and the Gallery being a mental health community resource for the arts.